-A couple of months ago I had the privilege of coaching a data analyst, who is Swedish but based in Singapore and works on the e-commerce strategy of a growing MNC.
-The desired outcome from the coaching was - A 30 mins data storytelling presentation for the CEO.
+A couple of months ago, I had the privilege of coaching a data analyst, who is Swedish but based in Singapore and works on the e-commerce strategy of a growing MNC.
+The desired outcome from the coaching was a 30-min data storytelling presentation for the CEO.

 He shared his data findings with me and they looked pretty solid.
-Of course, we needed to work on his delivery etc but before we did that I asked him, How long have been working in Singapore?
-His answer, "less than a year".
-His answer led me to ask a few more questions.
+Of course, we needed to work on his delivery, etc, but before we did that, I asked him, "How long have you been working in Singapore?"
+His answer was, "Less than a year."
+His answer led me to ask a few more questions:

-1) Have you presented to your CEO before or this will be the first time?
+1) Have you presented to your CEO before or will this be the first time?

-Sam's response: "this will be second time, first time was as disaster"
+Sam's response: "This will be the second time, the first time was a disaster."